-- payment of the appropriate tuition and fees for the course - permission from the instructor of the course permissions and registrations for auditing courses must be filed by the Office of the University Registrar.
+- payment of the appropriate tuition and fees for the course - permission from the instructor of the course

+The instructor of a graduate course approves audits on a space-available basis.
+All permissions and registrations for auditing courses must be filed by the Office of the University Registrar.
 Audited courses are included on the student's permanent academic record, but may not be used to fulfill requirements for a graduate degree or certificate at the University.
 The auditor in a course is not eligible to receive grades on all or any part of the course.